-Fishing has resumed as of the 6th August 2018 until the end of September 2018.
+Fishing has resumed as of the 6th August 2018 until the 31st October 2018.
 Fishing times are from 9am till 4pm.
 Bank Fishing ONLY.

 Permits available from the Visitor Centre Shop.

 One of Wales’ finest trout fisheries and a favourite spot for enthusiasts or beginners who just want to “have a go”.